rendaw/decpac/readme.md

 List the packages you want installed in `/etc/decpac.conf`.
 Run `decpac` and packages will be installed/uninstalled until the set of installed packages matches the list.
 This doesn't manage config files, cache files, other generated files, etc.  If you like this but want more rigorous declarative package management check out [Nix](https://nixos.org/nix/) and [NixOS](https://nixos.org/).

+I've been using it for a couple months now (April 2018).

 ##### Why declarative management?

 1. You want to install the same packages on a different system.
 Just copy `decpac.conf` over and run `decpac`!